apigear-io/apigear-docs/content/en/objectapi/modules.md

 ## Interfaces

 An interface is the main instance to describe your software boundary using object terms.
-The interface consist of properties, operations and signals.
-Properties typically describe the state of the object and operation modify these properties.
+The interface consists of properties, operations and signals.
+Properties typically describe the state of the object and operations modify these properties.
 Signals notify the user of changes of the object.

 The interface itself is identified by its `name` inside a module.